-At TechnipFMC, we are committed to upholding a strong safety culture by rolling out Serious Incidents and Fatalities Prevention ("SIFP") programs.
-For 2021, the first year of the scorecard, we exceeded our expectations by 30%, with 244 SIF projects suggested out of a three-year target of 400.

-Our SIFP program is a cornerstone of our prevention mindset.
-It is a proactive, high-impact risk prevention program which aims to shift the organization's focus from reactive to proactive risk reduction.
+At TechnipFMC, we are committed to upholding a strong safety culture by rolling out Serious Incidents and Fatalities Prevention ("SIFP") programs, which are a cornerstone of our prevention mindset.
+SIFP is a proactive high-impact risk prevention program which aims to shift the organization's focus from reactive to proactive risk reduction by incorporating field experience into enhanced safety practices.
 The objectives are to prevent serious injuries, to proactively reduce our overall risk profile by putting mitigation strategies in place, and to bring visibility to critical issues requiring the support of leadership.
+Our SIFP program gained widespread momentum since its launch in 2018.
+In 2022, 592 SIFP projects were raised from which 360 were implemented and closed.

-Our further actions in HSE are discussed in greater detail in the Health, Safety, and Environment section of this report in the following pages.
+Our further actions in HSE are discussed in greater detail in the section entitled "Health, Safety, and Environment" below.